Human capital flight: Education and innovation

 Research finds that emigration and low migration barriers has net positive effects on human capital formation and innovation in the sending countries.
 This means that there is a "brain gain" instead of a "brain drain" to emigration.
 One study finds that sending countries benefit indirectly in the long-run on the emigration of skilled workers because those skilled workers are able to innovate more in developed countries, which the sending countries are able to benefit on as a positive externality.
 Greater emigration of skilled workers consequently leads to greater economic growth and welfare improvements in the long-run.
 According to economist Michael Clemens, it has not been shown that restrictions on high-skill emigration reduce shortages in the countries of origin.

 A 2021 study found that migration opportunities for Filipino nurses led to a net increase in human capital in the Philippines, thus contradicting the "brain drain" thesis.
 A 2017 paper found that the emigration opportunities to the United States for high-skilled Indians provided by the H-1B visa program surprisingly contributed to the growth of the Indian IT sector.
 A greater number of Indians were induced to enroll in computer science programs in order to move to the United States; however, a large number of these Indians never moved to the United States (due to caps in the H-1B program) or returned to India after the completion of their visas.
 One 2011 study finds that emigration has mixed effects on innovation in the sending country, boosting the number of important innovations but reducing the number of average inventions.
 A 2019 paper found that emigration from Fiji led to a net increase in skill stocks in Fiji, as citizens increased their education attainment.
 A 2019 analysis found that emigration of youths from Italy led to a reduction in innovation.
+A 2026 study found that migration of Asian workers to the United States to work in the technology sector resulted in boosts to US innovation while also fostering net improvements in skill development and education in Asian countries.